The Blog

 Here’s the brief story of how I found a commercial agent in NYC who’s helped me book a ton of great work with great clients like Carl’s Jr / Hardee’s, Autodesk, Regeneron, Get Your Guide, Travelers Insurance, FILO, Prudential, and FanDuel.
 (Check out my commercial reel here.)

-I took Brooke and Mary’s On-Camera Commercial Intensive class.
+I took Brooke and Mary’s On-Camera Commercial Intensive class (which I’d HIGHLY recommend).
 At the end of the class, they gave us a list of 10 agents and told us to mail—yes, mail—them our headshots and resumes.

 One of the agents I’d just mailed happened to be doing a Meet & Greet at Actors Connection.
 I signed up for it.
 During our meet & greet, he liked my read of the sample script and invited me in for an office visit.